 Down on the beach in Komarna there is also a small Beach Bar Uvala where you can get all sorts of drinks, ice-cream and even a sandwich.
 If you order in advance you can also have a full meal of fish or meat here.
 The bar is in a lovely location.

 On the coastal road towards Klek, there is a restaurant in Duboka.
-Villa Malo Misto, It seems to be open all year and and possibly closed on Sundays.
-It has a good selection of food and a good kitchen - and prices at the upper end of what you expect in Croatia.
+Villa Malo Misto, It seems to be open all year and is possibly closed on Sundays.
+It has a good selection of food and a good kitchen - and prices at the upper end of what you expect in rural Croatia.

 When you get into Neum, there are some pizzerias around the traffic light.
 They are fine for a cup of coffee and maybe a pizza if you are desperate, but we suggest you continue and turn right and drive down towards the beach where you may find more restaurants both on the way down and at the end where you may park free outside the season.
 In high season, the parking fee is 6 Kuna per hour (2020).